liquity/dev/docs/sdk/lib-base.decimal.md

 ## Remarks

-Used by Liquity libraries to precisely represent native currency (e.g. Ether), LUSD and LQTY amounts, as well as derived metrics like collateral ratios.
+Used by Liquity libraries to precisely represent native currency (e.g. Ether), LUSD and STBL amounts, as well as derived metrics like collateral ratios.

 ## Properties